 B200.
-What is B200 error on Canon PIXIMA MP540?
+What is B200 error on Canon PIXMA MP540?
 How to solve B200 error on Canon printers?
 Do I need to buy a new printer head?
-How to hack past B200 error on my PIXIMA printer?
+How to hack past B200 error on my PIXMA printer?
 What is the real solution to B200 problems on Canon printers?

 Don’t buy a new printer head before trying this!

 B200-error on Canon printers can be really annoying.
 But don’t rush out and buy a new printer head or a whole new printer just because of this error.
 There is a much easier and FREE SOLUTION to this B200 error, which is a real hack.
 It’s kind of strange and appears to be a bug in the design.
 I can hardly believe that this method is the intended solution by the manufacturer, but it works!